A banquet, not a buffet: An outline of biblical historyWritten by Subby Szterszky

 What's inside this article

-The 66 books of the Bible trace a single story of creation, fall, redemption and restoration – God’s grand narrative that underlies all of history.
-Like the courses of food at a fine banquet, each part of that story has its perfect place, building on what comes before and anticipating what comes after.
+The 66 books of the Bible trace a single story of creation, fall, redemption and restoration – God’s epic narrative that underlies all of history.
+Like the courses at a fine banquet, each part has its place, building on what comes before and anticipating what comes after.

-Too often, however, readers approach the Scriptures like a buffet rather than a banquet.
+Too often, however, readers approach Scripture like a buffet rather than a banquet.
 They swoop in and pick out a story here, a promise there, a moral teaching somewhere else, perhaps unaware of how that piece fits into the whole.

 But as with any body of literature, context is king when reading the Bible.
 This includes historical as well as literary context.
 When and where did a particular episode happen?
 Why was it written down?
 What role does it play in the overall story of Scripture?
 Armed with these questions, readers can better appreciate the scope of the central narrative, as well as the mind of its divine Author.

 Toward that end, here’s a brief general outline of biblical history, touching on its main themes and events, and the books in which they’re recorded.

 The first 11 chapters of Genesis record the creation of the world, the fall of humanity, the flood of Noah’s day, and the beginnings of cities, languages and cultures as the human race spread across the globe.
 This primordial history covers a longer span of time than the rest of the Bible combined.
 The precise length of that time frame, however, remains a matter of debate among believers.